gasduster99/theses/nick/advance/present/advanceNotes.md

 * **Next:** The Schaefer Model is a two parameter curve that suffers similarly from a constrained RP-Space.

+	* model misspecification in this context limits the space of RPs.
+	* This is the "Shaefer Line".
+	* this over constrains variance of estimates
+	* and induces severe bias in estimated RPs.

 # Pella-Tomlinson Production Model